pdp10/sbpipe/docs/source/developer_manual.md

 #### How to release a new SBpipe conda package (Anaconda Cloud)
 This is a short guide for building SBpipe as a conda package.
-Anaconda (or Miniconda) must be installed.
+Miniconda must be installed.
 In order to proceed, the package `conda-build` must be installed:
 ```
 conda install conda-build